 How W-9 Forms Work

-Who Is Required to Fill Out a W-9 Form?
+When to Fill Out a W-9 Form

 Contractors include independent workers, LLCs, C or S Corporations, Partnerships, and Trusts or Estates.
 If you need to file a 1099 at the end of the year to report a person’s or entity’s earnings, then you need to have them fill out a Form W-9.